 Legal Translation as a Part of Global Strategy

-We’ve blogged about the need for legal translation services to make employment separation agreements enforceable.
+We’ve blogged about the need for quality legal translation services to make employment separation agreements enforceable.
 In the United States, one- or two-page offer letters are the most common way to create an employment relationship; and employment contracts in the U.S. are virtually unheard of.
 Outside of the United States, you need to flip that script.
 In many jurisdictions around the world detailed employment contracts are not only customary, but mandatory.

 In China alone, for example, the U.S. multinational companies employ more than two million Chinese nationals.
 If you are an executive at a growth company that is looking to “go global,” or you represent one, then you should be aware of the major differences that exist between employment standards and laws in the United States compared to those in the rest of the world.
 Indeed, part of going global means understanding the landscape of employment policies in any country in which you seek to hire staff.

 Moreover, as you set your sights on expansion into other countries, you will need to make legal translation services a high priority for your business.
 All Language Alliance, Inc. at 303-470-9555 has decades of experience helping translate employment agreements for foreign employees.
 Accordingly, making sure that you have professional, reliable translators translating into the target language of the country you do business with as you expand globally is of vital importance.

 As a short primer to help you get your arms around hiring extraterritorial employees for your growing company, here is a list of helpful factors to keep in mind.

 Employment Agreements are a Must Outside the U.S.

 As noted above, short offer letters are not the standard abroad.
 In fact, employees in foreign countries expect an employment agreement.
 Many jurisdictions require the agreement in writing.
 In addition, the agreements should include important terms, such as grounds for termination and probationary periods.